jcolemorrison/getting-into-consul/README.md

 2. [From Part 2 to Part 3 Manual Steps](part-3-manual-steps.md)
 3. [From Part 3 to Part 4 Manual Steps](part-4-manual-steps.md)
 4. [From Part 4 to Part 5 Manual Steps](part-4-manual-steps.md)
+5. Follow the Steps on this README to get to Part 6

 For example, if you wanted to manually learn Part 1 to Part 2, begin on the [Part 1 Branch](https://github.com/jcolemorrison/getting-into-consul/tree/part-1), and follow the "[From Part 1 to Part 2 Manual Steps](part-2-manual-steps.md)".